-The decline in operating profit of the Trade and Storage segment was limited due to lower net other operating expenses, attributable primarily to higher reversals of impairment losses on trade receivables.
+The decline in operating profit was limited owing to the PLN 254.0m decrease in net other operating expenses.
+This decrease was primarily attributable to higher reversals of impairment losses (mainly on trade receivables), improved result on valuation of derivatives, and higher income from penalties and compensations.